zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

 - Method: POST
 - Endpoint: /v1/apps/\<appid\>/cloud_recording/resourceid/\<resourceid\>/sid/\<sid\>/mode/\<mode\>/stop

-> - The request frequency limit is 10 times per second.
+> - The request frequency limit is 10 times per second per APP ID.
 > - Agora Cloud Recording automatically leaves the channel and stops recording when no user is in the channel for more than 30 seconds by default.

 ### Parameters